Isle aux Morts: History

 Isle aux Morts has a rich Atlantic heritage and popular coastal scenery.
 The community was first settled as a fishing port on nearby islands.
 In the 1800s, the families moved from the islands to land and settled in what is now present day Isle aux Morts.

 In 1868, the first school was built and was also used as a chapel for church services.
 Today it is the "Walters House Museum."
-The local orange lodge was constructed in 1914 with free labor by a group of men who previously used the school for their meetings.
+The local Orange lodge was constructed in 1914 with free labor by a group of men who previously used the school for their meetings.

 The first fishery products plant was constructed in 1939 and burned down in 1943.
 Another was built and became the heart of the community for the next fifty years.

 LeGallais Memorial, was built in 1958 and served as a grade school until 1989 when the new LeGallais Memorial school was open.
-In the early 2000s the highschool students from this school began being bused to neighboring Port aux Basques due to declining enrolment.
+In the early 2000s the high school students from this school began being bused to neighboring Port aux Basques due to declining enrolment.

 The town is mentioned in the lyrics to the Tragically Hip song "The Dire Wolf" on their In Violet Light album.